ivanciric/blic-bot/README.md

 #BlicBot
-Vote + or - on your favourite comments on http://blic.rs
+overVote + or - on your favourite comments on http://blic.rs Just for fun :D

 ## Usge
 ```python